 Croatia does not have nuclear power plants on its territory nor any other nuclear fuel cycle facility.
 However, state utilities of Croatia and Slovenia constructed the Nuclear Power Plant Krško on the territory of Slovenia, as joint investment of two republics of former Yugoslavia in the late seventies.
 Nowadays the two states, the Republic of Croatia and the Republic of Slovenia, share the ownership of that plant.
-On July 20, 2001 the representatives of both states initialed the Agreement on the Status and Other Legal Relations in Connection to Investment, Operating and Decommissioning of Krško Nuclear Power Plant.
-It is expected that the signing and ratification procedure will be finalized by the end of the year, so the Agreement could come into effect on January 1, 2002.
-The initialing of the Agreement gives solutions on disputes (from 1998 regarding exploitation conditions) and brings to the end yearslong attempts to regulate the joint exploitation of Krško NPP, in the new circumstances of independence of two countries.
+On March 11, 2003 the Agreement between the Government of the Republic of Slovenia and the Government of the Republic of Croatia on the Regulation of the Status and Other Legal Relationships, Connected with Investments in the Krško Nuclear Power Plant, its Exploatation and Decommissioning came into force.
+This Agreement gives solutions on disputes (from 1998 regarding exploitation conditions) and brings to the end years-long attempts to regulate the joint exploitation of Krško NPP, in the new circumstances of independence of two countries.
 By this, two countries expressed their awareness and responsibility and further contributed to the safety of the Krško NPP.